Academic Publications

 SBSI’22: XVIII Brazilian Symposium on Information Systems, May, 2022

-Context: Systematic Literature Review (SLR) or Systematic Mapping Study (SMS) are a process in
+Context: Systematic Literature Review (SLR) or Systematic Mapping Study (SMS)

 which